BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a thin non breaking space between the words `Nr.` or `Nummer` and a following number to disallow separating them from each other.
+Add a thin non-breaking space between the words `Nr.` or `Nummer` and a following number to disallow separating them from each other.

 #### Transformation example